Edoardo Molinari: Personal life

 In spring 2012, he married his longtime girlfriend, Anna Roscio, at a church ceremony in Turin.
 Roscio caddied for Molinari at the 2010 Masters Par-3 Tournament.
 Denis Pugh, of London, serves as a swing coach to both Molinari brothers.
 He postponed retirement to work with the Molinari brothers, and he helped to rebuild Edoardo's swing, moving from hitting predominantly draws to fading the ball.

-He continues to live in Turin and to represent his home club, Circolo Golf Torino.
-His interests include the Juventus Football (soccer) club and the Internet.
+Molinari continues to live in Turin and to represent his home club, Circolo Golf Torino.
+His interests include the Juventus football (soccer) club and the Internet.
 He is considered one of the most emotional players on the European Tour and one of the most attractive players on the tour.
 He is also considered very popular with his fellow competitors on tour, many of whom advocated his selection to the 2010 European Ryder Cup team.